 New dataset: Initial.

 New edition of a dataset: Includes new information.
-New editions must cover the same area as its predecessor.
+New editions must cover at least the same area as its predecessor.

 Cancellation: The dataset is cancelled and no longer available to be displayed or used.

 Dataset size

 S-102 delivery will take place in one form: network transfer to platform (that is, internet download) .
 An example scenario has been provided below: